scunliffe/LocalCache/README.md

 # LocalCache
 Enhancing the LocalStorage API for Real-World Scenarios

-HTML5 LocalStorage / SessionStorage provides the basics for storing permanant or temporary arbitrary data in a key:value store in the browser.
+HTML5 [LocalStorage][1] / SessionStorage provides the basics for storing permanant or temporary arbitrary data in a key:value store in the browser.

 However when you're looking to implement something "real" with it you soon realize that there are a few things you wish were available in the API/implementation.